csv610/GemKit/README.md

 ```

 ### 3. **Paper Reviewer** (`gemkit/paper_reviewer.py`)
-Pydantic models and logic for comprehensive academic paper reviews.
-Can be used programmatically or imported into other scripts.
+Pydantic models and functions for generating academic paper reviews.
+Can be imported and used in other scripts.

 ```python
 from gemkit.paper_reviewer import ComprehensivePaperReview, review_paper_with_gemini